wsoltys/TCA2601/README.txt

 - supports only the common Atari bank switching schemes
 - no illegal opcodes

+Supports mist.ini "scandouble_disable" for RGB 15khz output, or just hold the middle MiST button to switch between modes.

 All MiST related files including the Quartus project files are in the 'mist' subdirectory.

 Homepage: http://ws0.org/tag/ma2601/